-We’ve got a bunch of pictures from in our gallery!
+We’ve got a bunch of pictures in our gallery!
 Check them out and then let us know what you think by leaving a comment.
 Then go share this post on social media because sharing is caring.

 - Escondido – USS Midway, San Diego Zoo, Balboa Park, and Temecula wine country